Highlights

 Programming Languages Built-In Support

-Programming languages such as Javascript and Python have built-in support for JSON.
-This allows you to read and generate data in JSON format easily when working with these two languages.
-There is no programming language that has built-in support for YAML.
-This makes it less effective in application development.
+Programming languages such as JavaScript and Python have built-in support for JSON.
+This allows you to read and generate data in JSON format easily.
+Conversely, there is no major programming language that has built-in support for YAML; you almost always have to import a third-party library.

 Ease of Learning and Adoption